 Begin your journey today with AU Online.

 Aurora University’s online master’s in mathematics education provides you with a broad academic background and field experience in the subject.
-Secondary teachers who seek to increase their knowledge of STEM (science, technology, engineering and mathematics) content will be introduced to the Common Core State Standards (CCSS) for mathematics and the practices associated with them.
+Secondary teachers enrolled in this program will increase their knowledge of STEM (science, technology, engineering, and mathematics) content and learn to present mathematics as a modeling and problem-solving technique in a STEM context.

 Course details are based on information available at the time of publication.
 Specific program requirements are subject to change.